ygaurav410/Law-Advisor-Chatbot/README.md

 ---

-## Technical Implementation
+## Technical Highlights

-This project combines backend development, AI integration, persistence, and UI flow design.
+This project combines backend development, AI integration, persistence, UI workflow design, and deployment-oriented configuration.

 - Built a multi-route Flask application handling authentication, upload, Q&A, history, and downloads
 - Structured the backend into routes, services, models, utilities, and templates